20 Robert St W

 About ADRA Canada:

-Founded in 1985, Adventist Development and Relief Agency Canada (ADRA Canada) was created by the Seventh-Day Adventist Church to help people living in Canada and internationally get out of poverty.
-ADRA Canada is part of the global ADRA network, which works in over 100 countries to break the long-term cycle of extreme poverty.
-It does this by providing interventions that bring water, sanitation, and health; food and nutrition; education; and income assistance to those in need.
+Founded in 1985, Adventist Development and Relief Agency Canada (ADRA Canada) was created by the Seventh-Day Adventist Church to help people, both globally and domestically, get out of poverty.
+ADRA Canada is part of the global ADRA network, which works in 120 countries to break the long-term cycle of extreme poverty.
+The charity provides interventions that bring water, sanitation, health, food and nutrition, education, and income assistance to those in need.

 ADRA Canada runs two main international programs: Humanitarian and Emergency Assistance, and Development.
 It also runs one minor Canadian program.
-In F2022, ADRA’s programs helped 810,206 people in 37 countries.
+In F2023, ADRA International helped 20,385,297 people in 120 countries.
+The charity spent $37.2m on its programs in F2023.

 My anchor